dhawaljoh/dhawaljoh.github.io/index.md

 <p align="justify" style="max-width:600px">
-Currently, I am an MS student in Computer Science at <em><a class="tosu" href="http://www.ucsc.edu/" target="_blank">UC Santa Cruz</a></em>.
-Between 2016 and 2018, I worked with <a href="https://getoor.soe.ucsc.edu/home" target="_blank">Prof. Lise Getoor</a> as part of <a href="https://linqs.soe.ucsc.edu/" target="_blank">LINQs</a>.</p>
+Currently, I am an MS student in Computer Science at <em><a class="tosu" href="http://www.ucsc.edu/" target="_blank">UC Santa Cruz</a></em> and I'll be graduating in December, 2019.
+I am looking for full-time roles in the US.</p>

-<p align="justify" style="max-width:600px">During 2015-2016 I worked on predictive healthcare at Xerox Research Centre India with  <a href="https://www.iiitb.ac.in/faculty_page.php?name=vaibhavrajan" target="_blank">Prof. Vaibhav Rajan</a>.
+<p align="justify" style="max-width:600px">Between 2016 and 2018, I worked with <a href="https://getoor.soe.ucsc.edu/home" target="_blank">Prof. Lise Getoor</a> as part of <a href="https://linqs.soe.ucsc.edu/" target="_blank">LINQs</a>.
+During 2015-2016 I worked on predictive healthcare at Xerox Research Centre India with  <a href="https://sites.google.com/view/vaibhavrajan/home?authuser=0" target="_blank">Prof. Vaibhav Rajan</a>.
 Prior to that, I graduated from <em><a class="tosu" href="http://manipal.edu/mu.html" target="_blank">Manipal Institute of Technology, Manipal</a></em> with a B.Tech in Computer Science and Engineering in May, 2015.
 While there, I was actively involved with the IEEE Student Branch, Manipal and served as its Techincal Secretary during 2013-14.</p>

 <a href="http://manipal.edu/mu.html" target="_blank"><img src="images/mit.jpg" alt="MIT, Manipal" style="width:275px;" align="right"></a>